 Pop Up Camper Pros and Cons

 Pop Up Campers have several advantages that you should consider.
-For started they are very light and chances are you will be able to tow it with your SUV or light truck.
-They are not tall like a typical camper so you may be able to store them in your garage and avoid having to pay RV storage fees.
+To start, they are very light, and chances are you will be able to tow them with your SUV or light truck.
+They are not tall like a typical camper, so you may be able to store them in your garage and avoid having to pay RV storage fees.

-Pop Up Campers are easy to maneuver at your campground, so you can position them for the best views and best privacy.
-For those who like tent camping with a few more amenities, a pop-up might be right for you.
+Pop Up Campers are easy to maneuver at your campground, so you can position them for the best views and privacy.
+A pop-up might be right for those who like tent camping with a few more amenities.
 Most pop-ups are soft-sided, but several manufacturers make hard-sided pop-up campers.

-They do however have some drawbacks.
-Once you arrive at your destination, setting them up takes a bit of time.
+They do, however, have some drawbacks.
+Once you arrive at your destination takes a bit of time.

 Compared to typical travel trailers, living space and storage space is limited.
-Most pop-up campers do not come with bathrooms, so that can be an issue for some folks.
-In the general range of RV prices, pop-up campers are the least expensive.
+Most pop-up campers do not come with bathrooms, which can be an issue for some folks.
+Pop-up campers are the least expensive in the general range of RV prices.

 Travel Trailer RV Costs